 First Year Advising

-Your First Year Advisor can help you with your choice of major.
-Below, are some questions you may want to ask your Advisor:
+Your First Year Adviser can help you with your choice of major.
+Below, are some questions you may want to ask your adviser:

 What are the major requirements in terms of core courses and electives?